 On top of that, boat rides (lancha) along the Fogotico River are also available for just 20 MXN.

 If you need to use the bathroom before you take the path down to the caves and archway you can find the toilets at the entrance to the park.

-THE 2 WALKING TRAILS AT ARCOTETE
+THE TWO WALKING TRAILS

 The trail to the left will take you across a wooden suspension bridge to the cave entrance on the opposite end of the archway.

 It doesn’t matter if you go left or right at the beginning because it’s a circuit trail that all links together.